 - Ocean Policy

 Contacts: Hannah Blondin / email@example.com // Tali Brennan / firstname.lastname@example.org

 The Ocean Policy Working Group is an interdisciplinary graduate and professional student working group at Duke University.
-The OPWG is working to facilitate cross-disciplinary discussions and collaborations that explore the political, economic, scientific, and cultural dimensions of human interactions with the ocean.
+The OPWG aims to facilitate cross-disciplinary discussions and collaborations that explore the political, economic, scientific and cultural dimensions of human interactions with the ocean.
 Our activities examine current issues involving the global oceans and the impact of these issues on marine policy and ocean governance.
 We strive to relate to an audience beyond those that directly study the coast.
 Some of the areas of discussion which the OPWG explores include ocean governance, coastal communities, human health & marine food supply, cultural connections to the coast, marine resources management, and environmental change.